Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 ## 📈 Detections Over Time
 ![detections ot graph](/assets/images/pr-weeklyreport/2020-05-04-fig2.png)

-This graph represents the top 5 kits detected for the past week.
+Out of the top 5 kits for the past week the date with the highest detections was **2020-05-01** with **192** for that day.
+Please note these figures are only for the top 5 kits.
+Detection counts for these dates overall will be higher, as reported in the daily summaries produced by [PhishingReel](https://twitter.com/phishingreel).